Glacier National Park Activities

 Glacier National Park is our playground at Glacier Raft Company.
 Rafting, fishing and hiking are some of the best Glacier National Park activities your family can enjoy on a Montana vacation.

-Glacier National Park Rafting
+Whitewater Rafting in Glacier National Park

-Fishing Around Glacier National Park
+Fishing Glacier National Park

-Glacier Anglers is your home for the best guides in the region.
+Glacier Anglers is your home to the best guides in the region.
 We offer daily and multi-day guided trips on the beautiful North and Middle Forks of the Flathead River and multi-day trips into the Great Bear Wilderness to fish the acclaimed Upper Middle Fork.
 This is prime catch-and-release habitat.
 Bring your own gear or let us supply everything you need.
-If you're a beginner, we can also provide instruction on private ponds where no fishing license is required.
+If you’re a beginner, we can also provide instruction on private ponds where no fishing license is required.
 One lesson and you may just be hooked for life!

 For the best fly fishing Montana has to offer, let Glacier Anglers be your guides.